GolgoPA/10-4-hw/README.md

   Maximum Concurrent Jobs = 10        # run up to 10 jobs a the same time }

-# Definition of LTO-4 tape Autochanger device
-#Autochanger {
-#  Name = LTO-4
-#  Do not use "localhost" here
-#  Address = localhost               # N.B.
-Use a fully qualified name here
-#  SDPort = 9103
-#  Password = "GPJ0GTv3xFqSqtSHCu27tESrkEuMjhOcb"         # password for Storage daemon
-#  Device = LTO-4                     # must be same as Device in Storage daemon
-#  Media Type = LTO-4                 # must be same as MediaType in Storage daemon
-#  Autochanger = LTO-4                # enable for autochanger device
-#  Maximum Concurrent Jobs = 10
-#}

 ...skipping 1 line
 Catalog {
   Name = MyCatalog
   dbname = "bacula"; DB Address = "localhost"; dbuser = "bacula"; dbpassword = "qwerty12345"
 }

-# Reasonable message delivery -- send most everything to email address
-#  and to the console
 Messages {
   Name = Standard
-#
-# NOTE!
-If you send to two email or more email addresses, you will need
-#  to replace the %r in the from field (-f part) with a single valid
-#  email address in both the mailcommand and the operatorcommand.
-#  What this does is, it sets the email address that emails would display
-#  in the FROM field, which is by default the same email as they're being
-#  sent to.
-However, if you send email to more than one address, then
-#  you'll have to set the FROM address manually, to a single address.
-#  for example, a 'no-reply@mydomain.com', is better since that tends to
-#  tell (most) people that its coming from an automated source.

-#
   mailcommand = "/usr/sbin/bsmtp -h localhost -f \"\(Bacula\) \<%r\>\" -s \"Bacula: %t %e of %c %l\" %r" operatorcommand = "/usr/sbin/bsmtp -h localhost -f \"\(Bacula\) \<%r\>\" -s \"Bacula: Intervention needed for %j\" %r" mail = root = all, !skipped operator = root = mount console = all, !skipped, !saved
-#
-# WARNING! the following will create a file that you must cycle from
-#          time to time as it will grow indefinitely.
-However, it will

 ...skipping 1 line
-#

   append = "/var/log/bacula/bacula.log" = all, !skipped
   catalog = all
 }

-#
-# Message delivery for daemon messages (no job).
 Messages {
   Name = Daemon
   mailcommand = "/usr/sbin/bsmtp -h localhost -f \"\(Bacula\) \<%r\>\" -s \"Bacula daemon message\" %r"